A CHINESE GHOST STORY

 (Sien Nui Yau Wan)

 The original A Chinese Ghost Story was a classic for a number of reasons.
-One of these was it was such an insane film to discover monks and callow young tax collectors going into battle with giant trees and demons the size of houses, combatants flying through the air and bouncing of trees, wielding prayers on pieces of paper and other aspects of Eastern religion, all combined with some of the wildest and most way-out action poses.
+One of these was it was such an insane film to discover monks and callow young tax collectors going into battle with giant trees and demons the size of houses, combatants flying through the air and bouncing of trees while wielding prayers on pieces of paper and other aspects of Eastern religion, all combined with some of the wildest and most way-out action poses.
 When it comes to A Chinese Ghost Story 2011, the immediate disappointment is that these have been replaced by CGI effects.
 In the original, which predated the CGI era, the amazement was that all of these were being conducted by wirework and physical effects.
-There seems something just too easy and unimaginative about seeing them being conducted by CGI and moreover, despite technical advances of nearly twenty-five years, A Chinese Ghost Story 2011 doing them umpteen times less imaginatively than the original did.
-It is something that only emphasises how little this comes anywhere near approaching the original.
+There seems something just too easy and unimaginative about seeing them being conducted by CGI.
+Moreover, despite technical advances of nearly twenty-five years, A Chinese Ghost Story 2011 does them umpteen times less imaginatively than the original did.
+It only emphasises how little this comes anywhere near approaching the original.
 The remake conducts a few flying, bouncing moves but these are desultory.
 The problem is that since the original came out these have become a regular part of Chinese fantasy cinema and are no longer remarkable.
 In other words, we have gone from a groundbreaking work to one that has simply rehashed moves from every other film in the genre.

 It is hard to say what a thorough and utter disappointment the remake is.
 Yip Shai Wun fails to replicate almost everything that Ching Siu-Tung blew our minds with in the original.
 There is a disappointing lack of giant tongues, monster trees, journeys down to Hell, demons, prayer incantations and so on.
 Being made under Chinese aegis, the state enforces its official atheism on filmmakers and so the monk character is no longer a monk, just a random wandering savant with mystical knowledge, there are no magical prayers, no journeys down to or even mention of Hell, while even the quest to recover the heroines ashes so that she can reincarnate has been excised.
 A perfect example of the gulf between the two works is the scene from the original where Joey Wong gets Leslie Cheung to hide from the matron by shoving him down between her legs under the water of her bath with a scene here where Yu Siu Kwan merely tries to hide Liu Yi Fei from her sisters by telling him to pretend to be dead.

 Indeed, when it comes to the remake, Yip Shai Wun seems less interested in blowing our minds with martial moves than he is in the romance.
-He piles on the hyper-realised CGI-enhanced beauty dreamy autumnal leaves blowing, pinker than pink blossoms to a point that starts to seem self-parodistic.
+He piles on the hyper-realised CGI-enhanced beauty dreamy autumnal leaves blowing, pinker than pink blossoms to a point that starts to seem self-parody.
 Liu Yi Fei looks and is dressed almost a dead ringer for Leslie Cheung in the original.
 But even this is misconstrued.
 The original had a neat trio of characters tax collector Leslie Cheung, his romance with ghost girl Joey Wong and Wu Ma as the Buddhist monk savant.
 Here the remake screws with that.
 We get the tax collector and ghost girl but the film then decides to write a backstory for the monk and turn the simple love story between the other two into a triangle where the monk was the ghost girls love but elected to accept forgetfulness and, in the process of combatting her, comes to remember the past.
 After this point however, the monk becomes the central character of the film and the romance turns into one between him and the ghost girl, while the tax collector is almost entirely sidelined.
 With the monk no longer the one that is doing much of the fighting, the film has to introduce a brother and sister to the equation to take on the matron.